 - Diversify the macro theme.

-Although the answers directly correlate, the concept “Encouraging experience with daily life examples” was the team's clearest.
-According to selection and analysis criteria, I started developing this e-learning from the analysis of the audiovisual material, verifying the steps involved in constructing the content, the type of visual communication, the technology used and the way of approaching the theme.
+Although the answers directly correlate, the concept of “Encouraging experience with daily life examples” was the team's clearest.
+According to selection and analysis criteria, I started developing this e-learning by analyzing the audiovisual material, verifying the steps involved in constructing the content, the type of visual communication, the technology used and the way of approaching the theme.

-Rumjanek, in the publication Typography for children: legibility research, synthesized and compiled the conclusions of several researchers with different methodologies in the field of psychology and design, which guided the choice of typography for this project.
-The main points identified by the target audience were:
+Rumjanek, in the publication Typography for Children: Legibility Research, synthesized and compiled the conclusions of several researchers with different methodologies in the field of psychology and design, which guided the choice of typography for this project.

 The “sans serif” text is the fastest to read, the exact opposite when it comes to the printed version.